This note describes the history of expandfile, a simple Unix command line program for expanding templates.

 I wrote expandfile in 2002 to replace a collection of ad hoc Perl programs that I had been using to maintain the multicians.org website since 1995.
 Since 2002, I've added features to expandfile occasionally.

 I looked at the Unix m4 tool, written by friends of mine from Multics days.
-It wasn't available for the computer I had then; Perl was working OK.
+It wasn't available for the computer I had then; Perl was available on Unix, Windows, and Mac.

 Using Expandfile to Generate Web Sites